I'm a member

 The equipment used in regular chromoendoscopy is widely available.
-Several authors of review articles and technology assessments have stated that, although the techniques are simple, procedures, e.g. concentration of dye and amount of dye sprayed, is variable and classification of mucosal staining patterns for identifying specific conditions is not standardized.
+Several review articles and technology assessments have stated that although the techniques are simple, procedures, e.g. concentration of dye and amount of dye sprayed, is variable, and classification of mucosal staining patterns for identifying specific conditions is not standardized.

 Virtual chromoendoscopy (also called electronic chromoendoscopy) involves imaging enhancements with endoscopy systems that could potentially be an alternative to dye spraying.
 One system is the Fujinon® Intelligent Color Enhancement (FICE®) feature (Fujinon, Inc.).
 This technology uses post-processing computer algorithms to modify the light reflected from the mucosa from conventional white light to various other wavelengths.

 No dye or stain product has been specifically approved by the FDA for use in chromoendoscopy.